Manchester Ship Canal: Manchester Ship Canal Railway

 The MSC Railway's steam locomotives were designed to negotiate the tight curves of the sidings and industrial tracks on which they ran.
-Originally specifying 0-4-0 wheel arrangements, later 0-6-0 locomotives – purchased to cope with increasing traffic and loads – had flangeless centre axles, whilst the coupling rods had a hinged central section that permitted several inches of lateral play.
-A long term user of Hudswell Clarke, from their steam through to diesel locomotives, like many industrial railways later motive power was often provided by the purchase of refurbished former "big-four" operated types, with the advantage that crew were readily available to operate them.
-Post-WWII purchases included several war-surplus Hunslet 'Austerity' 0-6-0 saddle tanks; the last steam locomotive types purchased for the MSC Railway.
+Originally, 0-4-0 wheel arrangements were specified; later 0-6-0 locomotives – purchased to cope with increasing traffic and loads – had flangeless centre axles, while the coupling rods had a hinged central section that permitted several inches of lateral play.
+The MSC Railway was a long-time customer of Hudswell Clarke, purchasing a range of their steam and diesel locomotives.
+Later, like many industrial railways, the company purchased refurbished locomotives operated by the former 'Big Four' railway companies, with the advantage that crew were readily available to operate them.
+Post–Second World War purchases included several war-surplus Hunslet 'Austerity' 0-6-0 saddle tanks; the last steam locomotive types purchased for the MSC Railway.
 A fleet of diesel locomotives was bought between 1959 and 1966, including 18 0-4-0 diesels from the Rolls-Royce-owned Sentinel Waggon Works from 1964 to 1966.
-These enabled the MSC Railways to complete its conversion from steam on 6 July 1966, more than two years before British Railways.
+These enabled the MSC Railway to complete its conversion from steam on 6 July 1966, more than two years before British Railways did so.

 However, as transshipment costs increased, and unprocessed bulk cargoes decreased in volume, the economics of road transport resulted in a gradual dwindling of traffic on the MSC Railway system, and hence contraction in the MSC Railway itself.
-Traffic reduction was added to by the 1969 closure of the CWS Irlam soap works; post nationalisation British Steel Corporation building their own line to Glazebrook to junction with BR; and severe reductions in traffic of ICI's soda ash trains, British Tar Products and reduced domestic coal consumption.
+Traffic was further reduced by the 1969 closure of the CWS Irlam soap works, the post-nationalisation British Steel Corporation building its own line to Glazebrook to a junction with BR; and severe reductions in traffic of ICI's soda ash trains, British Tar Products and reduced domestic coal consumption.
 With the remaining engines stationed at Ellesmere Port and Stanlow, maintenance on the line from Irlam through to Partington was halted in late 1977, and all through traffic except engineering trains stopped on 21 December.
 The through line was officially closed to all traffic in 1978, but many of the sidings complexes remained; the last operational section of the MSC Railway, at Trafford Park, closed on 30 April 2009.